CRLab/pc_filter/README.md

 - `filtered_frame_id`: This is the frame of reference that the filtered pointcloud will be rebroadcast in
 - `input_pc_topic`: This is the ROS topic the unfiltered pointcloud is being published on.
 - `output_pc_topic`: This is the ROS topic in which the filtered pointcloud will be published.
 - `downsample`: The leaf size of the downsampled point cloud in meters.
+Set to 0 to skip downsample.

 ## Usage
 Place the following in a launch file: